alcachofass/q3-pickup-bot/README.md

 # q3-pickup-bot
 A basic Discord bot for Quake 3 rounds.
-Port 27960 is assumed.
+Port 27960 is assumed, and the queue clears every 120 minutes.

 ## Requirements
     pip install -U discord.py